-Though the texts are certainly familiar, the reader is urged to re-examine the narratives which deal with Moses with the perspective I have suggested in mind.
-Particular attention should be paid to those chapters which describe Moses after he assumes his public role.
-The reader may begin, for example, with the third chapter of the book of Exodus (the commissioning scene at the Burning Bush) and read through to the end of the first telling of these events in the last chapters of the book of Numbers.
-He may then ask himself if he can point to a text which states, or even suggests, that Moses led the Israelites from Egypt.
-There is none.
-Instead, the reader will find himself remembering texts such as "That very day the Lord led the Israelites from the land of Egypt troop by troop" (Ex.
+Though the texts are certainly familiar, I invite you to reread the narratives which deal with Moses with the perspective I have suggested in mind.
+Pay particular attention to those chapters which describe Moses after he assumes his public role.
+Begin, say with the third chapter of the book of Exodus, the commissioning scene at the Burning Bush, and read through to the end of the first telling of these events in the last chapters of the book of Numbers.
+Then ask yourself if you can point to a text which states, or even suggests, that Moses led the Israelites from Egypt.
+There are none and you will find yourself remembering texts like "that very day the Lord led the Israelites from the land of Egypt troop by troop" (Ex.
 12:15).
-What about any statement that Moses' diplomacy was decisive with Pharaoh?
-What is written is that "The Lord struck down all the first-born in the land of Egypt" (Ex.
-12:20).
-Similarly, the text does not indicate that Moses led his people in the wilderness; rather, it states, "The Lord went before them in a pillar of cloud by day to guide them along the way, and in a pillar of fire by night " (Ex.
-13:20).
-The Torah does not claim that Moses introduced Israel to the God whom they afterward worshipped; instead we read: "The Lord called to him [Moses] from the mountain saying, 'Thus shall you say to the house of Jacob ... if you obey Me faithfully and keep My covenant You shall be My treasured possession among all the peoples'" (Ex.
-19:35).
-There is no report that Moses led the tribes during the forty years of the wilderness trek; the text states rather, "The Lord continued: 'I have come down to rescue them from the Egyptians, and bring them out of the land to a good and spacious land, a land flowing with milk and honey, the home of the Canaanites ... '" (Ex.
-3:8).
+What about any statement that Moses' diplomacy was decisive with Pharoah?
+What is written is that "the Lord struck down all the first-born in the power at will.
+The man who carries the staff is ish-elohim, God's man, and not his own master (Deut.
+31:5).